anujd64/MeetingReminder/README.md

 ![alt text](use.png)

 * Here you go phone will play the default Alarm tune on the given time.
+* You can turn off the ringing alarm by launching the app and simply quitting it.(Haven't added off switch)
+* Also the reminder rings only for duration of ringtone.

 Note: Currently the app can handle only one reminder at a time.
 ---